ViralTexts/gtr-clusters/clusters/18430908-sn98060050-EloquentExtract.md

 ## [From _Shepherdstown register._](https://chroniclingamerica.loc.gov/lccn/sn84026824/1875-05-08/ed-1/seq-1)

 #### 1875-05-08 &middot; Shepherdstown, Va.
 [W. Va.]

 <table style="width: 100%;"><tr><td style="width: 50%">

-Forgotten. ?
+en. ?
 Generation after gener­
 , ation have felt as we feel, and their tel­
 lows were as active in life as ours are
 now.
 They passed as a vapor, while